Thinking about joining the Army? It can be one of those choices that really change your life in exciting ways.

 How do you get started with the Army enlistment process?

-What’s the deal for non-citizens wanting to enlist in the Army?
+What about non-citizens wanting to enlist in the Army?

 You’ll need to be a permanent resident with a valid Green Card.